 Los Medanos College supports students' learning and success in attaining their academic goals by providing an array of academic and student development support services.
 Taken together, these services provide comprehensive support for students across multiple locations/methods of attendance, and are regularly evaluated to ensure that they support student success and the furthering of the College mission.
+(II.C.1-1, II.C.1-2, CP5-10, II.A.7-2, I.C.1-4)

 The assessment cycle used by the College to regularly evaluate its programs and services is detailed in I.B.2.
 However, LMC uses a variety of additional assessment methods to further evaluate the quality of student support services and to identify the need for service improvement.
 As indicated in I.B.7, these methods of assessment include the Community College Survey of Student Engagement (CCSSE), Survey of Entering Student Engagement (SENSE), LMC campus-specific surveys (Pittsburg and Brentwood locations), and Student Equity Plan data analysis.
 Each method of evaluation allows the College to capture the perspectives of different student populations, and each provides the institution with data related to the quality of the LMC's student support services.
+(I.A.2-4, I.A.2-5, I.B.3-20, I.B.3-19)

-In effort to advance the College's mission, all constituencies use these evaluation tools.
-The process by which the institution utilizes such tools is reflected in I.A.2.
+In an effort to advance the College's mission, constituency groups, programs and services, and committees use these evaluation tools.
+The manner in which the institution utilizes such tools is reflected in I.A.2.
 Student Services employs a variety of surveys to evaluate the efficacy of its programs and services.
 In 2018-19, Student Services utilized the results from the CCSSE and SENSE surveys to better understand and evaluate: how students spend their time on campus; how students interact with faculty members, classified professionals, and peers; and what students have gained from their classes and other aspects of their College experience.
 Through these surveys and the Student Equity Plan data analysis, Student Services enhanced its offerings to include services for foster youth, veterans, and food insecure students.
+(II.C.1-3, II.C.1-4, II.C.1-6, II.C.1-7, II.C.1-8, II.C.1-9, II.C.1-10, II.C.1-11, II.C.1-12)

 The College also surveys students at its satellite location, at the Brentwood Center, and in its distance education program.
 More specifically, the LMC Brentwood Center Student Support Services Survey was conducted in fall 2018.
 The survey has essentially been conducted every two years, beginning in 2013.
 The results of the most recent survey demonstrated that a high percentage of students were aware of the student support services available and found them to be satisfactory when available.
 The Distance Education (DE) Committee also conducted a survey of the College's DE offerings and population, as mentioned in II.A.7.
 The study highlighted several recommendations that need to be addressed, as they pertain to technology, online design, and delivery of services.
 In total, these surveys revealed student attitudes toward and awareness of support services and their delivery.
+(II.C.1-13, CP5-7, II.C.1-14, II.C.1-5, II.C.1-15, II.C.1-16, II.C.1-17, II.C.1-18, II.C.1-19, II.C.1-20)